widelands/widelands/doc/sphinx/source/add-ons.rst

 Translating
 -----------

 In order to not have to release a new version whenever translations change, translation files will be provided by the server independently from the add-ons.
-There will be a project "Widelands Add-Ons" on Transifex which will contain one resource for every add-on present on the server.
-The Transifex catalogue for each add-on will be updated automatically whenever a new version is uploaded to the server.
+The "Widelands Add-Ons" Transifex project contains one resource for every add-on present on the server.
+The Transifex catalogue for each add-on is updated automatically whenever a new version is uploaded to the server.

 The textdomain for an add-on is called ``internal-addon-name.wad``.
 The strings in the add-on config file, as well as map elemental data for Map Set add-ons, will be fetched from this textdomain.
 All Lua scripts shipped with the add-on will need to explicitly set the said textdomain.
-NOTE that you need to use ``push_textdomain("internal-addon-name.wad", true)`` to ensure that the textdomain will be looked for among the add-ons-specific translation files rather than in the locale directory shipped with the official game.
+Note that you need to use ``push_textdomain("internal-addon-name.wad", true)`` to ensure that the textdomain will be looked for among the add-ons-specific translation files rather than in the locale directory shipped with the official game.

-The server will keep a repository of all add-on MO files which will be automatically compiled from the latest Transifex translations weekly.
+The server will keep a repository of all add-on ``*.mo`` files which will be automatically compiled from the latest Transifex translations regularly.
 Downloading or upgrading an add-on will automatically download and install the latest translations files for this add-on for all languages.
-Each add-on has a translations version number in addition to the add-on version number; this allows the game to figure out whether the translations for an installed add-on can be upgraded.
+Each add-on has a translations version number in addition to the add-on version number; this allows the game to determine whether the translations for an installed add-on can be upgraded.